 Ah, Iceland.
 Since watching The Secret Life of Walter Mitty, I have had some serious cravings to see this Nordic country.
 And it did not disappoint, I fell in love with Iceland as soon as I walked off the plane!
-While traveling from the US to Europe, Iceland Air was the cheapest at that time, so I purposefully booked a long layover, which meant I only had 18 hours to fill my eyes with as much of Iceland as I could, before heading on my way to my next destination.
+While traveling from the US to Europe, Iceland Air was the cheapest at that time, so I purposefully booked a long layover.
+This meant I only had 18 hours to fill my eyes with as much of Iceland as I could, before heading to my next destination.

 Needless to say, I fully utilized those 18 hours!
 This was my itinerary: